Inducted into MNZ Hall of Fame: 2014

-In the early 1960's Ginger's name started appearing in the major motorcycle road race results sheets in New Zealand.
-Finishing second behind Anderson in the 1962 New Zealand Senior TT and winning or at least in the top three from Southland to Auckland.
+In the early 1960s, Molloy’s name started appearing in the major motorcycle road race results sheets in New Zealand, finishing second behind Anderson in the 1962 New Zealand Senior TT and winning or at least making the top three in races from Southland to Auckland.

-Following in the footsteps of Anderson Ginger headed to Europe to take on the world.
-Campaigning Spanish Bultaco machines as part of the continetal circus and World Championship from 1965 to 1969.
-The little single cylinder two stroke machines would be up against the exotic machinery of the 1960s from Yamaha, Suzuki, Honda and Kawasaki .
-It would be hard work.
-But a challenge for the Kiwi working with the little Spanish motorcycle maker.
+Following in the Anderson’s footsteps, Molloy headed to Europe to take on the world, campaigning Spanish Bultaco machines as part of the continental circus and World Championship from 1965 to 1969.
+The little single cylinder two stroke machines would be up against the exotic machinery of the 1960s from Yamaha, Suzuki, Honda and Kawasaki.
+It would be hard work, but a worthy challenge for the kiwi working with the small Spanish motorcycle maker.

-Ginger would have his only World Championship win in the 1966 250cc Ulster Grand Prix before finishing 3rd in the World 125cc Championship and 5th in the World 250cc and 350cc Championship in 1968.
-The following year he would finish in 6th in the 125cc class.
+Molloy would have his only World Championship win in the 1966 250cc Ulster Grand Prix before finishing third in the 125cc World Championship and fifth in the 250cc and 350cc World Championships in 1968.
+The following year he would finish in sixth in the 125cc class.

-Ginger would continue to race throught the 1970s in the USA, Asia, Australia and New Zealand.
+Molloy would continue to race throughout the 1970s in the USA, Asia, Australia and New Zealand.
 He continued his association with the Kawasaki factory and raced the very first factory prepared 750 H2-R outside of Japan, although the USA had been running their own machines through Team Hansen.
-Ginger raced this bike with some success in Asia, Australia and New Zealand.
-He would also race Yamaha's and even a Harley Davidson grand prix machine all the while establishing his own motorcycle business in Hamilton and Huntly.
+Molloy raced this bike with some success in Asia, Australia and New Zealand.
+He would also race Yamahas and even a Harley Davidson grand prix machine, all the while establishing his own motorcycle business in Hamilton and Huntly.

-Later in life he returned to the race track building and developing his classic Bultaco racers for classic racing.
+Later in life he returned to the race track, building and developing his classic Bultaco machines for classic racing.

-In 2009 he had an accident at his home, and suffered a serious head injury.
-While it didn't look good at the time, he recovered slowly and was back on the track less than two years later racing his beloved Bultacos in Australia and New Zealand aged 74.
+In 2009, he had an accident at his home and suffered a serious head injury.
+While it didn’t look good at the time, he recovered slowly and was back on the track less than two years later, racing his beloved Bultacos in Australia and New Zealand at the ripe old age of 74.

 Prepared for the MNZ Hall of Fame by MNZ Historian Ian Dawson